-When you’ve worked hard to save up for a holiday abroad, thoughts about spending money while you’re away might not cross your mind.
+When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

-Unfortunately, it’s often not possible to use your debit or credit card as normal abroad without being charged extra.
+Unfortunately, many debit and credit cards charge extra fees when used abroad, such as foreign transaction or ATM fees.
 This can include conversion fees for foreign currencies or charges for using a cash machine.

 So before you hit the beach, we’ve put together some hacks on how to spend money abroad without facing high charges.